 The Law of God, the Law of Christ, the Law of the Spirit, the Law of sin and death—what is all this?
 Why does Paul do this to us?

+But even with this distinction, we see in the written Torah many commands that are not followed verbatim.
+Is there a way to reconcile any of this, or are we wrong in the way we interpret it?
 The Bible is very clear that the Torah is unified.
 What I mean by this is that every truth, every word, every commandment is just as important as all the rest.
 James 2:10-11 tells us that even if we stumble at just one point of the Torah and yet keep all the rest, we still are guilty of breaking the Torah.
 When Jesus began His ministry, and certainly upon His death on the cross and subsequent resurrection, however, He and His disciples seemed to sanction a deviation from some of the Torah's commandments—which is the main reason for the controversy surrounding this subject from that time until today.
 It is a very significant detail that causes many Jews to dismiss the claims that Jesus is the Jewish Messiah.

 The key to explaining this apparent contradiction is found in Hebrews 7:11-25.
 The writer of the book of Hebrews was enlightening his readers in previous chapters on how Jesus was qualified to be our Eternal High Priest and concludes with the following information: